shakfu/py-js/source/projects/README.md

 The projects currently fall into two groups:

+## A. Core Externals (py and pyjs)

+Full featured and with most most developed packaging options.

+Currently implemented in the `py` directory, both of these externals are built together.

-## A. Implementation and Packaging Experiments
+## B. Implementation and Packaging Experiments

-### mamba

-A Single-header python3 library to nest python3 objects in other externals

 ### cobra

 Deferred and clocked evaluation of a python function via Max's ITM-based sequencing

+### mamba

+A Single-header python3 c library to nest python3 objects in other externals

+### krait

+A Single-header python3 c++ library to nest python3 objects in other externals

 ### mxpy

 A translation of [pdpython](https://github.com/garthz/pdpython) to maxmsp

-## B. ZeroMQ / Jupyter Experiments
+## C. ZeroMQ / Jupyter Experiments

 These are experiments in the use of [zeromq](https://zeromq.org) in Max externals, ultimately toward an attempt to develop something like a minimal jupyter client for Max.